 This painting of the historic scene of General George Washington taking control of the troops at Valley Forge was made into a vintage patriotic postcard from the painting by William B. T. Trego.

-This postcard from 1907 shows George Washington taking command of his Army at the beginning of the Revolutionary War and then saying farewell to his troops on the right at the end of the war.
-When the Second Continental Congress assembled in Philadelphia in May 1775, George Washington, one of the Virginia delegates, was elected […]
+This George Washington patriotic postcard is from 1907.
+The left side of the postcard shows General George Washington taking command of his Army at the beginning of the Revolutionary War.
+The image on the right shows him saying farewell to his officers at the end of the war.
+Short History of the Scene When the […]